 What Defines a "Dangerous Country"?

-To determine the level of travel risk for a particular country, we take into account both quantitative metrics.
-Typically, we look at indicators including crime rates, health, natural disasters, infrastructure, conflict, civil unrest, and terrorism.
+To determine the level of travel risk for a particular country, we take into account both quantitative metrics and qualitative indicators.
+Typically, we look at factors including crime rates, health, natural disasters, infrastructure, conflict, civil unrest, and terrorism.
 Based on the above categories and weighted with our proprietary methodology, we divide countries into five categories of risk ranging from Low to Extreme.
+We evaluate the travel risk of a country on a rolling basis.

 - Countries classified as Low Risk are considered highly stable.
 These countries maintain a strong rule of law and are capable of containing both internal and external threats to security.